cailleanC1C/C1C-Recruitment/docs/ops/Runbook.md

 Manual refreshes never force a restart; even repeated failures leave the bot online while logging the error for follow-up.

+### Permissions sync commands
+- **`!perm`** — Entry point for the bot permissions toolkit; points admins at the bot subcommands when invoked bare.
+- **`!perm bot list`** — Summarises the current allow/deny configuration, including totals for each bucket.
+Supports `--json` to emit a downloadable snapshot.
+- **`!perm bot allow`** — Adds channels or categories to the allow list and trims matching entries from the deny list.
+- **`!perm bot deny`** — Adds channels or categories to the deny list and trims matching entries from the allow list.
+- **`!perm bot remove`** — Removes channels or categories from the stored allow/deny lists without adding new entries.
+- **`!perm bot sync`** — Applies the stored allow/deny state to Discord overwrites.
+Runs in dry mode by default; pass `--dry false` to persist changes.

 ### Welcome template cache
 - **Command:** `!welcome-refresh` (Admin only)
 - **Purpose:** Reloads the `WelcomeTemplates` cache bucket so the next `!welcome` posts